-Jennifer Hudson Is A Diva On Set Of ‘The Voice:’ ‘She Is Just Not A Pleasant Person,’ Shares ‘Radar Online’
+Jennifer Hudson Is A Diva On Set Of ‘The Voice’: ‘She Is Just Not A Pleasant Person,’ Shares ‘Radar Online’

-Jennifer Hudson may be back for another season of The Voice but that doesn’t mean that the people that she works with are happy about it.
+Jennifer Hudson may be back for another season of The Voice, but that doesn’t mean that the people that she works with are happy about it.

-While it was regularly reported last year that Hudson exhibited some diva behaviors while on set the the hit NBC show, another source is sharing that once again, Hudson is back to her old ways as the new season of the show is just weeks away.
+While it was regularly reported last year that Hudson exhibited some diva behaviors while on the set of the hit NBC show, another source is sharing that once again, Hudson is back to her old ways as the new season of the show is just weeks away.
 And reportedly, her behavior is making it a nightmare to work with her, according to Radar Online.

 This season, Jennifer will take a seat on one of the famed red chairs alongside Kelly Clarkson, and longtime coaches Blake Shelton and Adam Levine.
 But behind the scenes is reportedly a mess, says an on-set source.